Mangachh/blankonoff/readme.md

 Click on the panel launcher to set on/off the screen blinking.

-All the operations are done by the *finalSaver.py* script (to be renamed).
+All the operations are done by the *finalSaver.py* script.
-First the script checks if the blanking is on or off with a subprocess and **xset q** as a command.
+When clicking the pluging, first checks if the blanking is on or off with a subprocess call and **xset q** as a command.
 Then, if the blanking is on, it turns it off or viceversa using **xset s on/off** via subprocesses.

-Then it changes the icon of the launcher if exists.
-The launcher is put on hand and an installer is on it's way.
+When modified the blanking state it modifies the icon to reflect the state of the blanking:
+	- black moon: no-blanking, the screen saver won't turn on
+	- yellow moon: blanking, the screen saver will turn on if activated

+The script doesn't care if the screen saver is enabled or not.

 ## Installation
-Put the scripts and icons in the desired folder.
-Then change de route of the icons in the **finalSaver.py** script.
-Then create the panel launcher and change it's name to **screen.desktop**.

-TODO: make an installer to put files on the right folder and create the launcher.
+Run the script **setup.py**.
+In case that there is more than one panel, choose the panel to put the plugin icon.
+To remove the plugin, remove it like any other plugin, right click on the icon and click remove.
+The **setup.py** will copy all the data to **HOME/.local/share/blankonoff** so, for reinstalling, go there and click on **setup.py** again.

 ## Known issues:

-**Worth checking**: it seems that the changes doesn't last when the session is over.
-So, if by default the blinking is **on**, then in every new run the blinking is going to be **on** regardless the app.
+ - **Worth checking**:

 ## Liscense: